dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

 By default, Dapr looks for [Unix Domain Socket][uds] files in the folder in `/tmp/dapr-components-sockets`.

 Filenames in this folder are significant for component registration.
 They must be formed by appending the component's **name** with a file extension of your choice, more commonly `.sock`.
-For example, the filename `my-component.sock` is a valid UDS file name for a component named `my-component`.
+For example, the filename `my-component.sock` is a valid Unix Domain Socket file name for a component named `my-component`.

 Since you are running Dapr in the same host as the component, verify this folder and the files within it are accessible and writable by both your component and Dapr.